We serve hungry people all around the world.

 We send food to locations where we’re positive it will get distributed into the right hands.
 With careful attention to the social and political restrictions throughout the world, these are the areas our food is currently distributed:

-Global distribution: South Africa, Haiti, Ghana, Nicaragua, Guatemala, Antigua, Dominican Republic, Puerto Rico, British Virgin Islands, Turks and Caicos Islands, Honduras, Mexico, Tanzania, Ukraine
+Global distribution: South Africa, Haiti, Ghana, Nicaragua, Guatemala, Antigua, Dominican Republic, Puerto Rico, British Virgin Islands, Turks and Caicos Islands, Honduras, Mexico, Tanzania, Ukraine and others

 Domestic distribution: DMARC, Food Bank of Iowa, Backpack Buddies, Food Bank of Southern Iowa, HACAP Food Reservoir, Heart of Mary Catholic Cluster, JOPPA, Midwest Food Bank (Illinois and Arizona), NE Iowa Food Bank, Salvation Army, Community Pantry in Gallup, New Mexico